Escape from Hell (1980 film)

-Escape from Hell (also known as Hell Prison, I'm Coming Your Way and Femmine infernali) is a 1980 thriller film distributed by Variety Distribution.
+Escape from Hell (also known as Hell Prison, I'm Coming Your Way and Femmine infernali) is a 1980 Italian exploitation film distributed by Variety Distribution.
+The film belongs to the women in prison subgenre.

 While not prosecuted for obscenity, the film (titled Hell Prison) was seized and confiscated in the UK under Section 3 of the Obscene Publications Act 1959 during the video nasty panic.

 Plot

 A group of abused, scantily-clad female prisoners devise a plan to rebel against their oppressors and escape from their penitentiary.